Robert Bartini: Death

 Bartini died on 6 December 1974, in Moscow, at the age of 77.
 He was buried at Vvedenskoye Cemetery with a grave featuring a monument with the inscription "In the land of the Soviets, he kept his oath to devote all life that the red planes flew faster than the black (ones)".
 Bartini had almost no contact with Italy since he had left in the 1920s.
 Beriev eventually cancelled the VVA-14 project as development slowed and eventually stopped after Bartini's death.

 Influence

 Bartini influenced many Soviet aircraft engineers, particularly Sergey Pavlovich Korolev who named Bartini as his teacher.
 At various times and to different degrees, Bartini has been connected with other prominent Soviet aircraft engineers such as Sergey Ilyushin, Oleg Antonov, Vladimir Myasishchev, Alexander Yakovlev and many others.

-Bartini's Effect, a phenomenon in aerodynamics where drag is reduced and thrust is increased when aircraft propellers are arranged of two motors in a tandem, was named in honor of Bartini as it was first used on his DAR airplane.
+Bartini's Effect, a phenomenon in aerodynamics where drag is reduced and thrust is increased when aircraft propellers are arranged of two motors in a tandem, was named in honour of Bartini as it was first used on his DAR aeroplane.

 In recognition of his contributions to aerodynamics and aircraft design, his name was put forward to name an asteroid.
 4982 Bartini, a main-belt asteroid, the asteroid Bartini, the 4982nd asteroid registered, was named in his honour.